nova-rey/Crapssim-control/docs/CSC_BIBLE.md

 ### Checkpoint 4 — CLI Flags & Spec Overrides

 Introduced CLI flags for controlling risk limits and policy enforcement.
 Overrides now merge with loaded RiskPolicy and are logged in manifest as `risk_overrides`.
 Precedence order: file < spec < CLI.
 Default behavior unchanged if no flags are provided.

+### Checkpoint 5a — Early Termination (Bankroll/Unactionable)

+Runs now halt early when either (a) bankroll is exhausted or (b) bankroll is insufficient to make any legal bet, considering table minimums, bet caps, and policy limits.
+A `termination` event is recorded in the journal, and manifest/summary include `terminated_early`, `termination_reason`, `rolls_completed`, and `rolls_requested`.

 ---